-The overall aim of our research is to understand RNA based mechanisms involved in the control of cellular processes, in particular those that are related to disease and affecting the efficiency of cell based production systems.
+The aim of our research is to understand RNA based mechanisms involved in the control of cellular processes, in particular those that are related to disease and affects the efficiency of cell based production systems.
 Moreover, we want to contribute to the further development of RNA based therapies that utilize our knowledge of RNA based mechanisms.